KeelanAnderson/pp4-easybook/README.md

 #### Manage Posts

--The Manage Posts page can be access through the link in the navbar.
+- The Manage Posts page can be access through the link in the navbar.
 Only authenticated users can access this page. the page is very simple and contains two buttons linking the the create business post form and the create services forms.

 #### Create Services Form